Desno365/Desno365.github.io/minecraft/desnoguns-mod/addons/featured/index.md

 ## Made a new addon?

 So you have created an addon for the DesnoGuns Mod and you want it featured here?
 That's great!<br>
-However there are some requirements your addon must fulfill:
+However there are some requirements your addon must fulfill:<br>
-• It must work without any error with the latest version of the DesnoGuns Mod.
+• It must work without any error with the latest version of the DesnoGuns Mod.<br>
-• It must contain 3 or more guns, not less.
+• It must contain 3 or more guns, not less.<br>
 • You must give proper credits to the author(s) of the textures if they are not made by you.

 That's all, then you can <a href="mailto:{{ site.owner.email }}" title="Send a mail to {{ site.owner.name}}" target="_blank">send me a mail</a> or [send me a message on Twitter](https://twitter.com/desno365) with the download link of your addon or with the link of the blog/website where you posted your addon.